thansen0/fastllm.cpp/readme.md

 ## Contributions

 Feel free to create issues as you see them or submit PR's.
-Also feel free to email me at contact@thomashansen.xyz if you have questions.
+Also feel free to email me at contact@thomashansen.xyz if you have questions or message me on [X](https://x.com/mongocompass).

 ## Donate